t-m1/cse15l-lab-reports/report3.md

 (END)
 ```

-In this code block, `-f` is allowing us to run `less` on a directory, even though nothing gets outputted.
+In this code block, `-f` is allowing us to run `less` on a directory, since it forces non regular files to open.
+However, nothing gets outputted because `less` isnt able to traverse directories.
+All `-f` does is force the command to work.

 3. `less - F [input file]`